crudek13/practical/python_fcast/README.md

-# New folder for forecasting in Python
+# New folder for forecasting in Python with a different method then python_fcast folder